TheBlep/Le_Engineer_Blog/README.md

 - CSS has been validated with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and auto-prefixed with [CSS Autoprefixer](https://autoprefixer.github.io/).
 - Links checked with [W3C Link Checker](https://validator.w3.org/checklink).
 - Each javascript file was tested on the site for errors and functionality using the console and with [JSHint](https://jshint.com/).
+- Python Linter
+    - admin.py [All clear, no errors found]
+    - settings.py [All clear, Line-too-long-errors ignored.]
+    - about/urls.py
+    - about/models.py
+    - about/forms.py
+    - about/veiws.py
+    - blog/urls.py
+    - blog/veiws.py
+    - blog/models.py

 ### General Testing
 - Each feature was developed and tested in its own branch before being merged with master.
 Branches were subsequently deleted.
 - Each time a feature was added, all the functions were tested to see if there was an impact.
-- The site was sent to friends for feedback and testing.
+- The site was sent to friends for feedback and testing, this also allowed for different operating systems and browser testing.
 - All forms have validation and will not submit without the proper information.
-- .gitignore file has been included to prevent system file commits.
+- .gitignore file has been included to prevent system file commits as well as hide any sensitive information and reduce the ease of malicious attacks.
-- The image loading blur has been thoroughly tested and gone through numerous iterations to optimise the smoothness of the transition on different devices and internet speeds.
-- Backup Map functions have been tested in a local deployment.
-- Email error functions have been tested offline as well.
+- Image upload functions have been tested with different formats and sizes.
 - External links open in a new tab.
+Also being tested on multiple devices on multiple browsers.

 ### Mobile Testing
-- I tested the site personally on my Android device, going through the entire process, checking buttons, functions, checking out, etc. I was personally unable to test on iOS.
+- I tested the site personally on my Android device, going through every function; checking buttons, forms, logging in/out, etc. I was personally unable to test on iOS.
 - The site was sent to friends and relatives for them to follow the same process.
 They have tested on their devices, including iOS.
-- Chrome was utilised to inspect the site in mobile format, going through the pages and functions.
+- Duckduckgo was utilised to inspect the site in mobile format, going through the pages and functions.

 ### Desktop Testing
-- The site was developed on a Chromebook and, as such, the majority of testing occurred on Chrome.
+- The site was developed on a Thinkpad and the majority of testing occurred through Firefox.
 - The site was tested by friends and relatives on numerous desktop devices.
-- The site was marginally tested on other browsers, such as Firefox and Edge.
+- The site was marginally tested on other browsers, such as Firefox and Chrome.
 - Internet Explorer was not tested and the site was not developed with it in mind as support for the browser is gradually being dropped.

 ## Bugs